Safety security of Adolescents from violence & injuries

 1. Every person retains the right to experience safety both from abuse and violence.

-2. Notify and confirm all cases of violence to trusted adult figures.
+2. Report and verify every incidence of violence to responsible adult persons.

 4. The law provides specific support for children together with their rights as young people.